-By the end of this article, you’ll understand how MFA helps to secure your Instagram against hacks, how to set MFA up for your Instagram, and equally importantly - how you can still get hacked even with MFA.
+By the end of this article, you’ll understand how Two-Factor Authentication (2FA) helps to secure your Instagram against hacks, how to set 2FA up for your Instagram, and equally importantly - how you can still get hacked even with 2FA.
 Let’s dive in.

-Multi-factor Authentication (MFA) is an authentication method that requires the user to provide two or more verification factors to gain access to a resource such as an online account.
-Two-factor authentication requires exactly two factors of verification.
-Think of both as a way of adding layers of security to an account.
+Two-factor authentication is an authentication method that requires the user to provide two verification factors to gain access to a resource such as an online account.

 Instagram, like many other online platforms, offer the ability for a user to add MFA to their account.
 In this case, Instagram uses two-factor authentication (2FA), creating a two-step verification method.
 Their process works by requiring a verification code, sent via text to your mobile phone, whenever there's a login attempt from an unrecognized location or device.

 This would mean that logging into your account would consist of two steps, first entering your password, and then entering the verification code.
 Instagram’s full guide on how to activate 2FA and how it works can be found here - alternatively just watch the video below.

 The security of your online platforms matters.
 As you have seen with the analysis of our ‘How I got hacked’ series, 44.4% of the hacks could have been prevented by using unique passwords and multi-factor authentication.
 The implications of these Instagram hacks are real: not only do we see the mental toll on victims, but also the damaging impact and destruction for their businesses.

 And, while 2FA will not stop every attack, it certainly creates a much more difficult barrier to entry for an attacker.